euberdeveloper/eagletrt-code-generator-old/README.md

 ## Project purpose

 This project is an **npm** package made for the **telemetry** of eagletrt.
-The telemetry is a **c program** located in a **Raspberry Pi** and attached to the canbus of the car and to a rover-gps.
+The telemetry consists in a **c program** located in a **Raspberry Pi** and attached to the canbus of the car and to a rover-gps.
 Its job is reading all the sensors **messages**, forwarding them via mqtt and saving them in a local mongodb database.
-In particular, all messages are **accumulated** in a **structure** for some hundreds of milliseconds, the structure is parsed to **bson** and then it is sent via mqtt and saved in the database, after that the process starts again.
+In particular, all messages are **accumulated** in a **structure** for some hundreds of milliseconds, the structure is parsed to **bson** and then it is sent via mqtt and saved in the database.
+After that the process starts again.
 The problem is that c is a **statically typed** programming language while the structure of the saved data **changes very frequently** and is quite **articulated**.
-Change the c struct and the bson parser every time the structure was modified was a **hell**.
+Changing the c struct and the bson parser every time that the structure was modified was a **hell**.
 Hence this project was made.
 I started thinking that there exist some **dynamically typed** languages, such as **typescript**.
 The structure of the saved data is now represented in a **json** file and there is this **nodejs** module that reads that json file and **generates the c code that depends on it**.
 So now **we just need to change that json file and execute this module, saving hours of time**.

 ## How it was made

-This project was made with **typescript**.
-It is an npm module that can be used also **globally**, as a terminal command.
+This project was made with **typescript** and consists in an npm module that can be used also **globally**, as a terminal command.
 It is linted with **eslint** and every time there is a push on github, it is checked by **travis.ci**.

 ## How does it work

 The library gets as inputs a **src** folder and a **structure.json** file.
 Then it reads the json file, whose structure will **determine the generated code**, fetch all the files in the src folder whose extension is preceded by **.template** (example: `main.template.c`), search for some **special comments** in the code (such as `// {{GENERATE_BSON}}`) and **create** a file without the .template extension with the right **generated code instead of the comment**.

-The part of the code that will probably be changed more frequently is the part where **code is generated**.
+The part of the code that will be probably changed more frequently is the part where the **code is generated**.
 It resides in the `source/generators` folder.
 All files with extension **.generator.ts** contain a class that extends the **Generator class**: they have a **generate** method that generates the code in base of the structure.json and a **comment field**, which is the comment string where the generated code will be put.
 To **add a new generator**, it is only needed to add a new file ending with **.generator.ts** containing a class extending **Generator** and properly implemented.
 All the rest of the code will remain unchanged.

 ## How to use it

-This module can be actually used both as a **local** and a **global** npm module.
+This module can be actually used both as a **local** and as a **global** npm module.

 ### As a local module

-Install the module with:
+Install the module executing:

 ```bash
 $ npm install --save eagletrt-code-generator
 ```

-Executing this script:
+Running this script:

 ```javascript
 const generator = require('eagletrt-code-generator');